 Similar to crocodiles, snakes are good swimmers and may also turn up in unexpected places.

 Members of the public are urged to be careful while clearing out impacted homes, garages and sheds as wildlife, spiders and insects could be hiding in these areas.

 While cleaning up, residents should wear enclosed footwear, gloves and suitable clothing and thoroughly check under furniture or other objects where wildlife could be concealed.

 If a snake or other wildlife is found in a home or on a private property, members of the public can contact a local contractor to remove it safely.

-Snakes are protected under the Nature Conservation Act 1992 and it is an offence to kill, injure or take them from the wild.
+Snakes and crocodiles are protected under the Nature Conservation Act 1992 and it is an offence to kill, injure or take them from the wild.

-If members of the public discover sick injured or orphaned wildlife which are not dangerous, they can contact 1300 ANIMAL (1300 264 625) for advice, or to have the animal rescued.
+If members of the public discover sick injured or orphaned wildlife which are not dangerous, they can contact 1300 ANIMAL (1300 264 625) for advice and connection to local wildlife carers.